sentience/kevinyank.com/_posts/2014-05-04-orbitkey-1password-hazel-love.md

 But what if I need some of my secure data on a computer without 1Password installed?
 Let’s say I’m fixing a friend’s PC and I need to grab the licence key for a disk repair utility I bought some time ago.
 1Password has a neat solution to this called [1Password Anywhere][1pwanywhere].
 As long as you can access a copy of your 1Password data files, you can open the 1Password.html file included within them in a web browser and enter your master password into that web page to gain access to your secure data.
 So if I find myself in this position, I just surf over to dropbox.com, log into my account, and open up the 1Password.html file I have stored there.
 No copy of 1Password required!

-{% include figure.html src="/assets/images/blog/1password-anywhere.png" alt="the 1Password Anywhere master password prompt" caption="1Password Anywhere opened in Safari" %}
+{% include figure src="/assets/images/blog/1password-anywhere.png" alt="the 1Password Anywhere master password prompt" caption="1Password Anywhere opened in Safari" %}

 But wait, did you spot the problem?
 I had to log into Dropbox to get at that file.
 First of all, that means I need to memorise not only my 1Password master password (to unlock my 1Password data), but also my Dropbox account password (to access my locked data at all).
 Secondly, I have my Dropbox account protected with [2-factor authentication][dropox2factorauth] (you should too!), so if my phone isn’t to hand (or has run out of charge), I won’t have a Dropbox login token, and I won’t be able to access my files online at all!